ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 > ~~~
 > sacct -j <job-id> --format=JobID,Jobname,partition,state,time,start,end,elapsed,MaxRss,MaxVMSize,nnodes,ncpus,nodelist`
 > ~~~
-> what do you think the output is useful for?
+> What do you think the output is useful for?
 >
 > {: .source}
 >
 > >
 > > ## Solution
 > >
-> > You would run the command:
 > > 1.
 To reconnect, you'll use
 > >    `smux attach-session <job-id>`
-> >    If you've loot your job ID, you can find it by running
+> >    If you've lost your job ID, you can find it by running
 > >    `smux list-sessions`, or `squeue -u <username>`.
 > >    and if you already deleted your session, you can start a new one.
 > > 2.
 You will run the command `time ./bash.bash` It should take around [blah].